jonathanrocher/pandas_tutorial/README.rst

 installation, please login inside the application (on the welcome screen).
 Then go to the package manager (in the Tools menu) and install any of the packages below that are not already present.
-Specifically, statsmodels and pytables aren't part of the free installer.
+Specifically, statsmodels and pytables aren't part of the free installer, though they can be installed with a free account.

+**Note for Anaconda users:** The Python 3.5 installer has all the packages needed except html5lib.
+Install it with a:

+    conda install html5lib

 You already have your distribution
 ----------------------------------
 Version of python
 *****************
-The tutorial should be pretty agnostic of whether you are running Python 2.7+ or Python 3.3+, but I will be using Python 2.7 and my material has been tested somewhat more on Python 2.
-If you don't already have a distribution, I recommend that you intall a Python2 distribution.
-If you already have a Python3 distribution, you will be fine, and might just have to replace some print statements by functions in occasional places.
+The tutorial has been tested and can be run under Python 2.7.10+ and Python 3.5+.
+Bring the flavor you want.

 Packages needed
 ***************